CodePathGroup7/probable-umbrella/README.md

 * User Stats Page
   * [x] User can view stats related to their account on the stats page.
 * Account Details Page
-  * [8] User can navigate to an Account Details Page from the main menu.
+  * [x] User can navigate to an Account Details Page from the main menu.
-  * [9] User can view details such as Name and phone number from the Account Details Page.
+  * [x] User can view details such as Name and phone number from the Account Details Page.

 ### 3. Navigation